MehediEhteshum/DiscoverCanada-Webscrapper/README.md

-# Discover Canada App - Webscrapper (TO BE UPDATED)
+# Discover Canada App - Webscrapper (README TO BE UPDATED)